salkuadrat/curved_animation_controller/README.md

 ## Example Project

-There is a pretty sweet example project in the `example` folder.
+There is a nice example project in the `example` folder.
 Check it out.
 Otherwise, keep reading to get up and running.

 ## Using